tziegler-tud/replicator/README.md

 - Setting timers/alarms

 ## Tech requirements
+- Node.js 16+
+- MongoDb 5.0.12 (or any version compatible with the mongoose version used)
+-
 ### Server Hardware:
 Anything capable of running node.js + mongodb should do.
 I am using a raspberry pi 4 4GB.